typeorm/typeorm/README.md

 You can continue to work with this project and integrate other modules you need and start creating more entities.

+> You can generate an ESM project by running
+`typeorm init --name MyProject --database postgres --module esm` command.

 > You can generate an even more advanced project with express installed by running `typeorm init --name MyProject --database mysql --express` command.